BetterCoderB/FFT_Goertzel_improved/README.md

-#Modified Goertzel algorithm
+**Modified Goertzel algorithm**

 The Goertzel algorithm is a special implementation of the Discrete Fourier Transform (DFT) in the form of a recursive filter.
 Unlike the Fast Fourier Transform, which calculates all frequency components of the DFT, the Goertzel algorithm allows you to efficiently calculate the value of a single frequency component.
 The modified Goertzel algorithm allows us to recalculate a given spectral sample at each sampling cycle.
-This library implements the algorithm in Arduino IDE:
+This library implements the algorithm in Arduino IDE for Teensy 4.x:

 Example fed signal:
 ![Signal](https://github.com/BetterCoderB/FFT_Goertzel_improved/blob/main/Signal.png)